JBlitzar/myrust/primes/README.md

 ### How does it work?

 The Miller Rabin Primality test is a randomized algorithm to determine if a number is prime.
 There exist polynomial-time solutions, but this one is incredibly fast.
 Miller Rabin is used in modern production crypto systems _today_.
 This is because RSA, ECDH, DHKE, etc all rely on generating large prime numbers incredibly fast.
-Once you have two, you get a one-way function: It's easy to multiply two prime numbers to get a larger composite number, but much harder to factor that composite number (without Shor's algorithm).
+Once you have two, you get a one-way function: It's easy to multiply two prime numbers to get a larger composite number, but much harder to factor that composite number [^1]

+[^1]: \*Without Shor's algorithm

 You can generate a 256-bit prime number as such: